klaviyo/klaviyo-swift-sdk/README.md

 ##### Option 2: Universal links

 [Universal links](https://developer.apple.com/ios/universal-links/) are a more modern way of handling deep links and are recommended by Apple.
 They are more secure and provide a better user experience.
-However, unlike URI schemes they require a bit more setup that is highlighted in [these](https://developer.apple.com/library/archive/documentation/General/Conceptual/AppSearch/UniversalLinks.html) Apple docs.
+However, unlike URL schemes they require a bit more setup that is highlighted in [these](https://developer.apple.com/library/archive/documentation/General/Conceptual/AppSearch/UniversalLinks.html) Apple docs.

 Once you have the setup from the Apple docs in place you will need to modify the push open tracking as described below: